Skip to content

 A colorful Microsoft Copilot logo on the left with a collage of photos next to it.
 On the right, a computer screen displays the Copilot app interface with a vibrant, abstract wallpaper in the background.

 To truly unlock this technology’s potential, we must challenge our current perceptions of technology.
 Many of our subconscious ideas about AI have been shaped by movies and books.
 They often present a binary choice between humans or machines, promoting notions of total automation where machines do everything for us.
-But the true power of next-generation AI lies in its ability to augment human potential — essentially moving us from AI as autopilot to AI as copilot This is a driving principle of our Copilot experience, where collaborative back-and-forth interactions with the AI ensure you’re always in control, steering Copilot toward your personal goals.
+But the true power of next-generation AI lies in its ability to augment human potential.
+This is a driving principle of our Copilot experience, where collaborative back-and-forth interactions with AI ensure you’re always in control, steering Copilot toward your personal goals.
 As designers, the UX we craft must foster an understanding of this relationship, helping people adopt new mental models that will move everyone forward in positive, productive, and ethical ways.

 These new mental models must be rooted in what we call “appropriate trust,” which is when people understand the technology’s limitations and capabilities and are empowered to use it in responsible ways.
 While Copilot can be amazing at helping with tasks like generating content or facilitating group collaboration, it may also generate answers that are imperfect or need refining.
 The more people understand things like this, the better they’ll get at using it.

-On a personal note, I’ve found that Copilot doesn’t just help me communicate more clearly, but through the collaborative process of appropriately working with it, it’s also taught me how to better communicate.
+On a personal note, I’ve found that Copilot doesn’t just help me communicate more clearly, but through the collaborative process of working with it, it’s also taught me how to better communicate.
 It’s helped me grow and, as a designer, it also rekindled my creative spirit because of how dynamic a medium it is.
-Even when it gets things wrong — which it does and it’s critical to convey that — the process of reading and refining the output can spark fresh ideas, inspiring and affirming what I know to be right.
+Even when it gets things wrong — which it does, and it’s critical to convey that — the process of reading and refining the output can spark fresh ideas, inspire me, and affirm what I know to be right.
 That’s why we’re striving to ensure people always feel empowered and in control.

-We often talk about designing in the open here at Microsoft, and it’s hard to think of a more profound context within which to do this.
-With this new technology, new capabilities and uses are still emerging; as product makers industry-wide begin building with it, we felt it vital to share the process and frameworks underpinning Copilot so that we can collectively learn, grow, and evolve.
+We often talk about designing in the open here at Microsoft, and it’s hard to think of a more profound context in which to do this.
+With this new technology, new capabilities and uses are still emerging; as product-makers industry-wide begin building with it, we felt it vital to share the process and frameworks underpinning Copilot so that we can collectively learn, grow, and evolve.

 AI for All Altitudes